 At the coffee house, at a bar, in the comfort of your home, or at a co-working space.
 The place where people work has essentially become non-stationary.

 Today’s technology, tools, and apps have given birth to this always connected, instant access environment.
 Our tools have significantly blurred the lines between the physical office and the place where work actually happens.

 The days of sitting in your office cubicle eight hours a day are slowly disappearing.
-So are the gaps between personal and professional life!
+So are the gaps between personal and professional life through remote working.